Non-QM Loans

 Non-QM Mortgage Benefits

-• Greater underwriting flexibility
+- Greater underwriting flexibility

-• No personal income calculations are required
+- No personal income calculations are required

-• No job history is required (in some cases)
+- No job history is required (in some cases)

-• As little as 10% down required
+- Qualify with as little as 10% down

-• No reserves required (in some cases)
+- No reserves required (in some cases)

-• Low debt-service-coverage ratio (DSCR) on investment properties
+- Low debt service coverage ratio (DSCR) on investment properties

-• Counting rental income (including Airbnb & VRBO)
+- Counting rental income (including Airbnb & VRBO)

 Non-QM Mortgage Risks

-However, by maintaining reasonable lending standards while preserving flexibility, Non-QM loans offer a middle ground for borrowers who would otherwise have no options or be saddled with unreasonably high-interest rates that drastically increase the expense of the loan.
+By maintaining reasonable lending standards while preserving flexibility, non-qualified mortgage lenders offer a middle ground for borrowers who would otherwise have no options or be saddled with unreasonably high interest rates that drastically increase the cost of borrowing.

-To meet the needs of diverse borrowers, we offer a broad spectrum of Non-QM loan products:
+To meet the needs of diverse borrowers, we offer a broad spectrum of non-QM loan products:

 Bank Statement Loans